-- 103 The Proper Officer shall (or shall arrange): - 103.1 no less than three Clear Days before a Meeting to: - serve on Members by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed Summons confirming the time, place and the Agenda; and - publish, in a conspicuous place, public notice of the time, place and Agenda (or, for an Extraordinary Meeting convened by Members, the public notice supplied by them in accordance with Standing Order 35). - subject to these Standing Orders and any Resolution to: - include on the Agenda all Motions in the order received unless withdrawn; - 103.2.2 convene a Council Meeting for the election of a new Council Chairman if occasioned by a casual vacancy in that office; - 103.2.3 facilitate inspection of the minute book by local government electors; - 103.2.4 receive and retain copies of byelaws made by other local authorities; - 103.2.5 hold acceptance of office forms from Councillors; - hold a copy of every Councillor's register of interests;
+- 105 The Proper Officer shall (or shall arrange): - 105.1 no less than three Clear Days before a Meeting to: - serve on Members by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed Summons confirming the time, place and the Agenda; and - publish, in a conspicuous place, public notice of the time, place and Agenda (or, for an Extraordinary Meeting convened by Members, the public notice supplied by them in accordance with Standing Order 37). - subject to these Standing Orders and any Resolution to: - include on the Agenda all Motions in the order received unless withdrawn; - convene a Council Meeting for the election of a new Council Chairman if occasioned by a casual vacancy in that office; - facilitate inspection of the minute book by local government electors; - receive and retain copies of byelaws made by other local authorities; - 105.2.5 hold acceptance of office forms from Councillors;

-- assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - 103.2.8 liaise, as appropriate, with the Council's Data Protection Officer; - 103.2.9 receive and send general correspondence and notices on behalf of the Council; - assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and/or electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (eg the Limitation Act 1980); - 103.2.11 arrange for legal deeds to be executed; - arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - refer a planning application received by the Council to the Chairman, or in their absence the Vice-Chairman (if there is one), of the Planning Committee; - 103.2.15 manage access to information about the Council via the publication scheme; and - retain custody of the seal of the Council (if there is one) which shall not be used without a Resolution to that effect.
+- hold a copy of every Councillor's register of interests; - assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - 105.2.8 liaise, as appropriate, with the Council's Data Protection Officer; - receive and send general correspondence and notices on behalf of the Council; - assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and/or electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (eg the Limitation Act 1980); - 105.2.11 arrange for legal deeds to be executed; - arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - record every planning application notified to the Council and the Council's response to the local planning authority; - refer a planning application received by the Council to the Chairman of the Planning or like Committee; - 105.2.15 manage access to information about the Council via the publication scheme; and - retain custody of the seal of the Council (if there is one) which shall not be used without a Resolution to that effect.